Rio Grande do Sul: Ethnic groups

 Italian immigrants started arriving in Rio Grande do Sul in 1875.
 They were mostly poor peasants from Trentino and Veneto, Northern Italy, who were attracted to Southern Brazil to get their own farms.
 Italian immigration to the region lasted until 1914, with a total of 100,000 Italians settling there in this period.
 Most of the immigrants worked as small farmers, mainly cultivating grapes in the Serra Gaúcha part of the state.

 Other European immigrants migrated to Rio Grande do Sul, mostly from Eastern Europe.
 The Jewish Colonization Association assisted Russian-Jewish immigrants to settle on agricultural land in the state.
 A memoir of one such immigrant community, Filipson, Memórias da primeira colônia judaica no Rio Grande do Sul (Filipson: Memories of the First Jewish Colony in Rio Grande do Sul), was published by Frida Alexandr in 1967.

-The town of Gramado has occasional snowfalls.
+The town of Gramado, one of the most popular tourist destinations in Brazil, settled by Italian and German immigrants.

 European genomic ancestry predominates throughout Brazil at 80%, except for the Southern Region (which includes Rio Grande do Sul), where it reaches 90%.
 "A new portrayal of each ethnicity contribution to the DNA of Brazilians, obtained with samples from the five regions of the country, has indicated that, on average, European ancestors are responsible for nearly 80% of the genetic heritage of the population.
 The variation between the regions is small, with the possible exception of the South, where the European contribution reaches nearly 90%.
 The results, published by the scientific magazine 'American Journal of Human Biology' by a team of the Catholic University of Brasília, show that, in Brazil, physical indicators such as skin colour, colour of the eyes and colour of the hair have little to do with the genetic ancestry of each person, which has been shown in previous studies".

 As of 2013, there were fewer than 30,000 Nisei in Rio Grande do Sul.
 Japanese immigrant families from São Paulo State began arriving in Rio Grande do Sul in the 1930s.
 In 1956, the first 23 official immigrants came to the state, and 26 families arrived at Rio Grande in the years from 1956 through 1963.
 In 2013, Peter B. Clarke, author of Japanese New Religions in Global Perspective, wrote that "Nowadays we cannot speak of a Japanese colony in RS."